link to page 1

 Kenya’s Tariffs

-continue to hinder U.S. market access even if NTBs
+hinder U.S. market access even if NTB concerns are

-Several top U.S. exports, such as machinery and aircraft
+available).
+Several top U.S. exports, such as machinery and

-face low or zero tariffs.
-Kenya’s agriculture sector presents
+aircraft face low or zero tariffs.
+Kenya’s agriculture sector

-the highest barriers to U.S. exports, with an average tariff of
+presents the highest barriers to U.S. exports, with an

-Some analysts note that Kenya’s benefits of entering into an
+note that Kenya’s benefits of entering into an FTA with the

 Other Barriers.
 The U.S. government identified certain